The Nissan Skyline R34 GTR is one of the most celebrated and legendary Japanese performance vehicles of all time, loved and desired by many.

 With the passing of this legislation, the soon-to-be-released R32 GTR would no longer be compliant for sale.

-This all begs the simple question – why didn’t Nissan bother modifying the Skyline to be compliant and suitable for sale when new?
+This all begs the simple question – why didn’t Nissan bother modifying the Skyline to be compliant and suitable for sale in the United States when new?

 All of this hassle could have surely been avoided had Nissan just jumped through a few hoops when designing and manufacturing the various generations of Skyline.